KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/06/26

+- Fixes an issue where it's not possible to obtain credit rewards for Trailblazers who have provided support characters for friends to use when they successfully challenge a Planar Ornament Extraction stage.
+The Express Crew will offer 120,000 credits as compensation via the in-game mail for Trailblazers who heave reached Trailblaze Level 4 or above before 2024/06/26 23:59:00 (global).
+We ask that Trailblazers log in and collect the contents of their mail before 2024/07/27 23:59:00 (global).
+The mail will expire in 30 days.
+Please collect your rewards promptly.

+- Adjusts certain boss enemies for the Third Plane of the Divergent Universe.
+Details are as follows: Removed Ten Stonehearts: Aventurine of Stratagems (Complete).
+If you have already encountered this enemy prior to the update, you can choose to continue or give up the fight.
+After you finish the battle, you will not encounter this enemy again.
+Reduced the HP and SPD for Cirrus (Complete)'s summons, and they also won't be able to summon Everwinter Shadewalker anymore.

+- Added more details in the rule description of the Threshold Protocol for Divergent Universe.
+After the addition, stat increases for enemies related to each protocol will also be included in the rules.
+This change is strictly textual and does not affect the actual in-game mechanics.

+- Adjusts the description of certain mission tutorials for the Trailblaze Mission "Penacony — Soldier's Pay."

+- Fixes an issue where Save Files become ineffective after performing specific operations in the Divergent Universe and making a Save File in the Planar Ornament Extraction challenge.

+- Fixes an issue where some active Equations abnormally lose effect when losing the Curio "Memory Cycle" in Divergent Universe.

+- Fixes a chance where the game has a chance of being frozen in certain conditions after activating the Equation "Scholar of Candles" in the Divergent Universe.

+- Fixes an issue where abnormal Grit stacks can be stacked in specific situations via the Equation "Pyromaniac" in Divergent Universe.

+- Fixes an issue where you can obtain the Curios "Sealing Wax of Propagation" and "Sealing Wax of Erudition" without unlocking the Propagation and Erudition Paths in the Simulated Universe.

+- Fixes an issue where the descriptions of the Secondary Combustion Status Effect is erroneous for the enemy Stellaron Hunter SAM.
+This fix is for text only and doesn't affect the actual effects.

+- Fixes a naming error for the Blessing "Empower" in the Simulated Universe.

+- Optimizes the buff names of Peril Parry and Force Victoire.

+- Optimizes the name of the ability "Back to Life" for the enemy Ebon Deer in the Trailblaze Mission "Xianzhou Luofu - Humming Antlers, Entwined Horns."

 ■2024/06/24

 - Fixes an issue in the Origami Bird Clash's Multiplayer Bonanza mode where there is a chance of being unable to enter a match and receiving a "Failed to obtain information" notification upon re-entering combat even after the matchmaking is successful.